mnettath/readme-generator/template.md

 ## License
-This project uses the MIT License.
+This project uses the GNU General Public License (GPL).
-Click [here](./utils/MIT.txt) to view this license
+Click [here](./utils/GPL.txt) to view this license!

 ## Contributors